 - High-resolution magnetic resonance imaging (MRI)

-- Combined EEG and functional MRI
+- Combined electroencephalogram (EEG) and MRI scans

 - Single-photon emission computed tomography (SPECT)